ms/buildtogether.tech/debugging/index.md

     variables change.
 You can also tell it to step into function calls or just step over them so that you can stay focused on one particular problem.

-Using a debugger is generally more productive than adding `print` statements to your program and re-running it: the latter takes longer than clicking on a line and setting a breakpoint, and adding `print` statements distorts the code you're debugging by moving things around in memory, altering the flow of control, and/or changing the timing of thread execution.
-It's all too easy to make a mistake in the `print` statement.
-Few things are as frustrating as wasting an afternoon debugging a problem, only to realize that the `print` you copied and pasted isn't displaying the values you thought it was.
+Using a debugger generally takes less time than adding `print` statements to your program and re-running it.
+It's also very easy to make a mistake in the `print` statement: few things are as frustrating as wasting an afternoon debugging a problem, only to realize that the `print` you copied and pasted isn't displaying the values you thought it was.

-Like all tools, a debugger only makes you more productive after you've learned how to use it.
-The good news is that this only takes a few minutes if you're already using an IDE.
+That said, a page or two of printed output showing which functions are being called and what state the data is in at the start and end of each can be less
+<span i="cognitive load!in debugging">cognitive load</span> than holding that
+same information in your head while stepping through the program's execution.
+Again, if you *are* going to print things, using a <span i="logging!during debugging">logging</span> library to give yourself more control.

 <div class="callout" markdown="1">